DC's homeless pack up as sweeps are expected. What we know about Trump's plan to clear encampments

 What are city officials doing for the homeless?

-Kevin Donahue, the city administrator, said outreach workers were visiting homeless encampments and the city has a building available that could house as many as 200 people, if needed.
+Kevin Donahue, the city administrator, said Tuesday that outreach workers were visiting homeless encampments and the city has a building available that could house as many as 200 people, if needed.

 Donahue made the comments during a conversation with community advocates and Bowser.
 The conversation was broadcast on X.